bioperl/bioperl.github.io/howtos/Beginners.md

 Perhaps this article has gotten you interested in learning a bit more about Bioperl.
 Here are some other things you might want to look at:

--   [HOWTOs](HOWTOs "wikilink").
+-   [HOWTOs].
 Each one covers a topic in some detail, but there are certainly some HOWTOs that are missing that we would like to see written.
 Would you like to become an expert and write one yourself?

 <!-- -->